wbuchanan/crossvalidate/README.md

 unit identifier will be added to the train/validate/test split.
 If a time point is also specified, the time point threshold should retain only cases up to the specified time.
-* <ins>tp</ins>oint(_real -999_) - A user specified time value that will be used
+* <ins>tp</ins>oint(_string asis_) - A user specified time value that will be used
 to split the data into train/validation/test sets.
-Requires the data to be -xtset-.
+Requires the data to be -xt/tsset-.
 If a panel variable is defined in -xtset- it will be used to ensure the split includes entire records prior to the time period used for the split.
 If -uid- is also specified, it must include the panel variable.
 * <ins>kf</ins>old(_integer 0_) - An optional parameter to trigger the use of